 The core microbiome concept aims to identity stable, functionally important members of the microbiome, rather than transient or opportunistic members (Hernandez-Agreda, Gates, & Ainsworth, 2017; Shade & Handelsman, 2012).
 Ircinia campana appears to have a strong, possibly symbiotic, relationship with the two core OTUs observed, indicating a potentially important role in holobiont function.
-However, the larger genus-level core observed may be due to a level of functional redundancy within microbial genera, with characteristics at higher taxonomic ranks being more important for successful transmission and stability than OTU-level characteristics.
+However, the larger genus-level core observed may be due to a level of functional redundancy within microbial genera, with characteristics at higher taxonomic ranks being more important for successful transmission and stability than OTUlevel characteristics.
 As such, defining a core in terms of wider phylogenetic or functional groups may therefore be more useful than a strict OTU/ species-level approach (Turnbaugh et al., 2009).
 Furthermore, as our findings show that microbiomes vary by genotype, identifying stable associations using the host species-level core microbiome approach may obscure genotype-specific host-microbe symbioses.

-4.4 | Concluding remarks
+Concluding remarks

 We show that genetic diversity has an important influence in shaping microbiome composition in I. campana.
-These results highlight the potential for intraspecific genetic diversity to impact ecological dynamics within sponge-microbe relationships and demonstrate an eco-evolutionary relationship between sponges and microbial communities.
-Further work on the mechanisms underlying host genotype-microbiome relationships will aid our understanding of the nature of sponge-microbiome associations.
-Furthermore, understanding drivers of interspecific microbiome variability is important in the context of global climate change.
-Ocean warming and acidification are predicted to change microbial communities both within the environment and in host-associated microbiomes, with huge implications for health and survival of marine species and their ecosystems (Lesser, Fiore, Slattery, & Zaneveld, 2016; Qiu et al., 2019).
+These results highlight the potential for intraspecific genetic diversity to impact ecological dynamics within sponge-microbe relationships, and demonstrate an eco-evolutionary relationship between sponges and microbial communities.
+Further work on the mechanisms underlying host genotype-microbiome relationships will aid our understanding of the nature and eco-evolutionary dynamics of the sponge-microbiome relationship.
+Furthermore, understanding these drivers of interspecific microbiome variability is also important in the context of global climate change.
+Ocean warming and acidification are predicted to change microbial communities both within the environment and in hostassociated microbiomes, with huge implications for health and survival of marine species and their ecosystems (Lesser, Fiore, Slattery, & Zaneveld, 2016; Qiu et al., 2019).
 For example, ocean warming in the Mediterranean triggered microbial imbalances in I. fasciculata, which have been implicated in disease and mass mortalities (Blanquer, Uriz, Cebrian, & Galand, 2016).
-In Florida Bay, I. campana populations have already suffered numerous mass mortality events (Butler et al., 1995; Stevely et al., 2010) due to cyanobacterial blooms caused by decades of ecosystem instability (Butler & Dolan, 2017; Butler et al., 2018; Fourqurean & Robblee, 1999; Kearney et al., 2015; Robblee et al., 1991).
-Microbiomes are potentially important in acclimation and resilience to climate change scenarios in marine organisms (Ribes et al., 2016; Webster & Reusch, 2017).
+In Florida Bay, I. campana populations have already suffered numerous mass mortality events (Butler et al., 1995; Stevely, Sweat, Bert, Sim-Smith, & Kelly, 2010) due to cyanobacterial blooms caused by decades of ecosystem instability (Butler & Dolan, 2017; Butler, Weisz, & Butler, 2018; Fourqurean & Robblee, 1999; Kearney et al., 2015; Robblee et al., 1991).
+Microbiomes potentially have a huge importance in acclimation and resilience to climate change scenarios in marine organisms (Ribes et al., 2016; Webster & Reusch, 2017).
 With this in mind, understanding individual-level drivers of microbiome variation may assist in species management and conservation in the face of future stressors.